 How to Get Obsidian in Minecraft

 Among the toughest resources to get in Minecraft, Obsidian is by far the slowest to mine.
-Regardless of which pickaxe you use, it’ll take a tad long to gather an obsidian block into your inventory.
+Regardless of which pickaxe you use, it’ll take pretty long to gather an obsidian block into your inventory.

 Still, there are valuable solutions to acquiring these minerals, which we’ll discuss briefly.
 Moreover, you can also use methods of farming Obsidian anywhere without having to travel to the world’s deep core.